Weapon H: Collaborating with Roxxon

-As Weapon H is affected by an Elvish Binding Scroll, Dario Agger introduces himself to him and reviews his creation while also noting that the genetic material of Domino, Lady Deathstrike, Sabretooth, and Warpath are in him.
-He plans to find out who Weapon H is and plans to make a deal with him.
-When Weapon H states that every person who says that they want to help people only destroyed them, Dario wanted to destroy those who aren't human.
-When Weapon H starts acting up, Dario plans to do things the hard way as he has Dr. Baines proceed with the lobotomy.
-Dr. Baines does so as the effects of the Elvish Binding Scroll starts to wear off.
-After Ella Stirling shuts down the power to the laboratory, Dario flees leaving the scientist at the mercy of Weapon H. As Weapon H fights the security guards, he finds Blake and Roxxon's Man-Thing in cages as they beg for him to let them out.
-As Weapon H remembers them, Blake states that Dario used them as tools in exchange for being released from Roxxon's services.
-Weapon H slashes the cages and tells them that they are on their own.
-When security robots show up, Weapon H is assisted by Blake and Roxxon's Man-Thing even when Sonia and Dr. Stirling show up.
-After Weapon H regresses back to Clayton and explains that he had to keep his distance in the event that Roxxon targets her and their kids, Dario arrives wanting the group to hear him out as he explains that Roxxon is wanting to obtain extraterrestrial resources leading him to show the group a portal to an extradimensional region that has magic enough to power the planet for a million years.
+As Weapon H is affected by an Elvish Binding Scroll, Dario Agger introduces himself to him and attempts to lobotomize him.
+After Ella Stirling shuts down the power to the laboratory, Agger flees leaving the scientist at the mercy of Weapon H. As Weapon H fights the security guards, he finds Blake and Man-Thing in cages and frees them.
+When security robots appear, Weapon H is assisted by Blake and Man-Thing as Sonia and Stirling show up.
+After Weapon H regresses back to Clayton and explains that he had to keep his distance in the event that Roxxon targets her and their kids, Agger arrives wanting the group to hear him out as he explains that Roxxon is wanting to obtain extraterrestrial resources leading him to show the group a portal to Weirdworld, which contains enough magic to power Earth for a million years.
 However, the monsters on the other side of the portal want to kill every human.
 Sonia advises Clayton to deal with the threat as he transforms into Weapon H.